AdobeDocs/analytics.en/help/components/vrs/vrs-considerations.md

 >[!TIP]
 >
->With the introduction of [curation](/help/analyze/analysis-workspace/curate-share/curate.md), you can change the name of a given dimension or metric on a per-VRS basis.
+>With the introduction of [curation](/help/analyze/analysis-workspace/curate-share/curate.md), you can change the name of a given dimension or metric on a per Virtual report suite basis.

 ### Segmentation nuances

 A virtual report suite on a fundamental level is simply a segment applied to a report suite.
 Visit and visitor-based dimensions can provide unintuitive reporting results.

 For example, you have two websites, A and B, both sending data into a global report suite.
 Some visitors inevitably cross over from site A to site B, and this movement from one to the other is visible in pathing in the global report suite.
-If you build virtual report suites for sites A and B, a visit that started on site A and ended on site B wouldn't show an entry page in VRS B. The entry page for this visit began on site A, which is segmented out of the virtual report suite.
+If you build virtual report suites for sites A and B, a visit that started on site A and ended on site B wouldn't show an entry page in Virtual report suite B. The entry page for this visit began on site A, which is segmented out of the virtual report suite.

 ### Currency conversion